jroblak/jroblak.github.com/_posts/2017-03-07-hack-the-box-mantis.md

 root@hack ~# echo NmQyNDI0NzE2YzVmNTM0MDVmNTA0MDczNzM1NzMwNzI2NDIx | base64 -d | xxd -r -p
 m$$ql_S@_P@ssW0rd!
 {% endhighlight %}
 Hmmm, I wonder what this is for?
 With this password and the username (it's in the `dev_notes` file), you can either connect to the database and poke around manually, or use something like sqlmap to pull down the contents.
-Whichever you prefer, you'll come out with another username and password, and a quick test with `rpcclient` should confirm their use. [https://pen-testing.sans.org/blog/2013/07/24/plundering-windows-account-info-via-authenticated-smb-sessions](SANS has a great article on some of the fun things you can do with `rpcclient`):
+Whichever you prefer, you'll come out with another username and password, and a quick test with `rpcclient` should confirm their use.
+[SANS has a great article on some of the fun things you can do with `rpcclient`](https://pen-testing.sans.org/blog/2013/07/24/plundering-windows-account-info-via-authenticated-smb-sessions):
 {% highlight shell %}
 root@hack ~# rpcclient -Ujames mantis.htb
 rpcclient $> srvinfo